Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 * `Production cluster`: select this option if your cluster will be used for production.
 * `Cloud provider`: select your cloud provider.
 * `Region`: select the geographical area in which you want your cluster to be hosted.
 * `Credentials`: select one of the existing cloud provider credentials or add a new one by clicking on `New Credentials`.
-In the New credentials window, add the credentials that you have generated on your cloud provider console ([Procedure for AWS account][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [Procedure for Scaleway account][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#connect-your-scaleway-account], [Procedure for GCP account][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#connect-your-gcp-account]).
+In the New credentials window, add the credentials that you have generated on your cloud provider console ([Procedure for AWS account][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [Procedure for Scaleway account][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#attach-scaleway-credentials], [Procedure for GCP account][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#attach-gcp-credentials]).
 Added credentials can be used later to create and manage additional cluster.

 To confirm, click `Next`.